West Berkshire Living Landscape

 The West Berkshire Living Landscape scheme covers 27 square kilometres, including the river valleys of the Enborne and the Kennet which are separated by the higher gravel plateau and heathland mosaic of Greenham and Crookham Commons.
 A quarter of the project area is designated as important for wildlife, either locally, nationally or internationally.

-The Living Landscape contains at least 97 threatened or endangered species such as the Dartford warbler, nightjar and woodlark.
+The Living Landscape contains at least 97 threatened or endangered species such as the Dartford warbler, nightjar, adder and woodlark.
 Despite this wealth of wildlife, the landscape has become fragmented.
 Lowland heathland such as the Greenham and Crookham Commons is one of the most threatened habitats in England, and since 2008 we have expanded and enhanced this precious landscape by increasing the areas of heathland and improving the links between fragmented pockets.

-Making a difference
+Making a difference for threatened wildlife

 Our volunteer work parties maintain these habitats and we carry out regular surveys to monitor the effectiveness of our management.
 We are working with local landowners and farmers to improve the links between habitats on their land and our nature reserves.
 These links include hedgerows, woodland, ponds and streams, which provide vital ‘corridors’ for wildlife to move across the Living Landscape.